atbcb/usab-uswds/_ada-guides/chapter-4-elevators-and-platform-lifts.md

 comply (except in existing cars where only 1 panel must comply).

 ![Car control panel shown with number in ascending order and columns that read left to right.
-Max. height for buttons is 48" max.
-(54" max if car serves over 16 openings and parallel approach provided).
-Emergency controls buttons grouped at bottom of panel 35" min. measured to centerline of bottom buttons.]({{ site.baseurl }}{{ page.image-directory }}chapter4/4epl7.jpg){: .img-large}
+Maximum height for buttons is 48 inches maximum (54 inches maximum if car serves over 16 openings and parallel approach provided).
+Emergency controls buttons grouped at bottom of panel 35 inches minimum measured to centerline of bottom buttons.]({{ site.baseurl }}{{ page.image-directory }}chapter4/4epl7.jpg){: .img-large}

 **Car Controls (§407.4.6 and §407.4.7)**

 ![Car control panel detail.
-Notes: Raised characters to immediate left of button, raised 1/32" min, sans serif (sufficient color contrast from the background is recommended); raised characters 5/8" to 2" high;
+Notes: Raised characters to immediate left of button, raised 1/32 inches min, sans serif (sufficient color contrast from the background is recommended); raised characters 5/8 inches to 2 inches high;
-Buttons ¾" min. in diameter (smallest dimension) must be raised from or flush with faceplate/ trim ring (ferrule); Braille (Grade 2) below or next to raised characters or symbols; 3/16" min separation between braille and raised numbers; Floor designation buttons provide visual indication of registered call that extinguishes upon car arrival; Main Entry Floor (required tactile symbol with braille); Door open and close buttons, where provided, identified by required tactile symbols and braille and located above emergency buttons; Emergency buttons (alarm and, where provided, emergency stop) grouped at bottom 35" min AFF measured to button centerline and identified by required tactile symbols and braille; Emergency stop (where provided on existing panels -- no longer permitted by the ASME A17.1 code); In-car switches not for
+Buttons ¾" minimum in diameter (smallest dimension) must be raised from or flush with faceplate/ trim ring (ferrule); Braille (Grade 2) below or next to raised characters or symbols; 3/16 inches minimum separation between braille and raised numbers; Floor designation buttons provide visual indication of registered call that extinguishes upon car arrival; Main Entry Floor (required tactile symbol with braille); Door open and close buttons, where provided, identified by required tactile symbols and braille and located above emergency buttons; Emergency buttons (alarm and, where provided, emergency stop) grouped at bottom 35 inches minimum AFF measured to button centerline and identified by required tactile symbols and braille; Emergency stop (where provided on existing panels -- no longer permitted by the ASME A17.1 code); In-car switches not for